1. OUT OF BOUNDS

 7. IMMOVABLE OBSTRUCTIONS

-All items of course furniture including all man made or artificial paths are deemed as immovable obstructions.
+All items of course furniture including all man made or artificial paths and artificial bunker faces are deemed as immovable obstructions.

 8. MOVABLE OBSTRUCTIONS

 If a ball lies in the General area " and an immovable obstruction within two club-lengths of the putting green and within two club-lengths of the ball intervenes with the line of play, the player may take relief under Rule 16.1b

 10. GROUND UNDER REPAIR

 All areas of the course marked G.U.R as defined by white lines are deemed “Ground Under Repair” from which play is prohibited, compulsory drop.
 Players must obtain relief from these areas.